Many people hear the word “loan” or “borrow” and immediately see red!

 Let’s be clear that none of these benefits occur with paying cash or opening a money market account.

-You can click here to read “5 Reasons Borrowing May Be Better Than Paying Cash” in a new window and really understand the potential power of a policy loan.
+You can learn more about life insurance loans by reading “5 Reasons Borrowing May Be Better Than Paying Cash” to really understand the potential power of a policy loan.

 John “Hutch” Hutchinson